SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 👉 Open BAS or your local VSCode instance.

-👉 Create a new file in the `srv` folder and name it `cap-documentation-service.js`.
+👉 Open the `cap-documentation-service.js` file under the `srv` folder.

 👉 Open the file.